Breadcrumb

 Routine Checkups

-Teens also need to have regular dental checkups and need to be encouraged to brush and floss regularly.
-For more information about dental checkups, see the topic Basic Dental Care.
+Teens also need to have regular dental checkups.
+And they need to be encouraged to brush and floss regularly.

-Teens need an eye examination every 1 to 2 years.
+Teens need an eye exam every 1 to 2 years.

-Starting in the teen years, most doctors like to spend some time alone with your child during the visit.
-Often laws vary about teens' rights to medical privacy.
-Most doctors will clarify expectations.
-Ideally, you will all agree that anything your teen discusses privately with the doctor will remain confidential, with few exceptions.
-This gives your teen an opportunity to talk to the doctor about any issue they may not feel comfortable sharing with you.
+Starting in your child's teen years, most doctors like to spend some time alone with your child during the visit.
+Often laws vary about teens' rights to medical confidentiality.
+But most doctors will clarify expectations.
+Ideally, you will all agree that anything your teen discusses privately with the doctor will be confidential, with few exceptions.
+This gives your teen a chance to talk to the doctor about any issue that your teen may not feel comfortable sharing with you.

 Related Information